 - In a large, chilled, (preferably metal) bowl, mix the cream, powdered sugar, vanilla essence/ extract in a mixing bowl and stir to blend.
 Now add the deseeded sitaphal (custard apple) and stir gently to mix well.

-- This recipe can be adapted similarly to a few different fruits...
-It works really, really well with Chikkoo (Sapodilla), strawberries, mangoes, pineapple and lychees or a combination of these fruits.
-Basically you can use an fruit that is not too tart.
-This is probably not a recipe to try with most citrus fruits!
+- This recipe can be adapted similarly to a few different fruits.
+It works well with Chikkoo (Sapodilla), strawberries, mangoes, pineapple, and lychees or a combination of these fruits.
+You can use fruit that is not too tart.
+It is probably not a recipe to try with most citrus fruits!

 - Sitaphal Cream tastes really good as a side/ accompaniment with other desserts like Halwa; try it with Badam Ka Halwa or Moong Daal Halwa.
 Total decadence!